How we find you the best home insurance in Calgary.

 That’s why this page will focus on one city — Calgary — and what home insurance options you should consider if you live there.
 Every city has its own unique set of perks and challenges and Calgary, with its long, frigid winters and Chinook winds, is no different.

-One of the most accurate ways to find out how much home insurance could cost you before locking into a policy is by comparing quotes.
+One of the fastest ways to get a Calgary home insurance estimate is to fill out a form on a rate comparison site like LowestRates.ca.
 The details of your circumstance — your home’s location in Calgary, your risk tolerance, your deductible — play a major part in determining your home insurance rate.
-Also, insurers underwrite risk differently.
-Insurers now weigh hundreds of factors to determine your premium, resulting in wide price variations.
+Also, home insurance companies underwrite risk differently.
+Insurance companies now weigh hundreds of factors to determine your premium, resulting in wide price variations.
 Rate comparison sites like LowestRates.ca simplify the process for you.
-We compare the home insurance market in Calgary and show you rates from 10+ insurers.
+We compare the home insurance market in Calgary and show you rates from 15+ home insurance companies.

 - Freezing temperatures.
 Winter temperatures in Calgary can dip well well below freezing, which can lead to frozen pipes, cracks in the structure of your home, and more.